KennyTanner/Ace_of_Spades/README.md

 # Ace_of_Spades

-A little dabble in JavaScript, HTML and CSS, performed primarily as a taster and to gain some insight into some of the widly used languages out there.
+A little dabble in JavaScript, HTML and CSS, performed primarily as practice in some widely used languages that I do not utilise in my day to day.

-Built the simple game where the user is shown 4 cards which are then rearranged face down, and the user guesses where the ace of spades is.
+Built a simple game.
+In which, the user is shown 4 cards.
+They are then rearranged face down and the user guesses where the ace of spades is!

 - dynamic user interface
 - animation effects